-4.3 DENITRIFICATION PRBs AND TMDLS
+4.3 DENITRIFICATION PRBS AND TMDLS

-TMDL stands for "Total Maximum Daily Load".
-A TMDL is a calculation of the maximum amount of a pollutant that a waterbody can accept and still meet the state's Water Quality Standards for public health and healthy ecosystems.
-The federal Clean Water Act requires all states to identify waterbodies that do not meet state standards and develop TMDLs for them, and if a TMDL is not achieved for a water body, the classification of that water body can be downgraded through a process within the Clean Water Act (MassDEP, 2022).
+Total Maximum Daily Load (TMDL) is a calculation of the maximum amount of a pollutant that a waterbody can accept and still meet the state's Water Quality Standards for public health and healthy ecosystems.
+The federal CWA requires all states to identify waterbodies that do not meet state standards and develop TMDLs for them, and if a TMDL is not achieved for a water body, the classification of that water body can be downgraded through a process within the CWA (MassDEP, 2022).